How to Distress Wood for a Beautiful Aged Look

 The paint used for this was a light blue-grey, with a white dry brush over it.
 The dry brush paint is thin enough that the blue from the base paint color affects the color of the white paint applied over it.

-Additional layers of different colors of paint could be applied, giving the appearance that the piece has been painted several times through the years.
+Additional layers of different paint colors could be applied, giving the appearance that the piece has been painted several times through the years.

 Using Stain

-Wood stains can add another dimension to the distressed finish; not so much adding a wood tone to the underlying wood, as in giving the appearance that the paint has become dirty.
-In the sample below, I took the above sample piece and brushed on a medium-brown stain, wiping most of it off immediately.
+Wood stains can add another dimension to the distressed finish, not so much adding a wood tone to the underlying wood as giving the appearance that the paint has become dirty.
+In the sample below, I took the sample piece and brushed on a medium-brown stain, immediately wiping most of it off.
 It is still possible to see some of the white dry brush paint through the stain, although it is no longer white.
-I then added more white paint, using the same dry brush technique, over the stain.
+Using the same dry brush technique, I added more white paint over the stain.
 At this point, it is more or less impossible to tell how many layers of paint have been applied.

 dry brush, stain